 I was on my own.
 No one was with me, no one was there to tell me that everything was going to be ok.

 Fast forward a week and I was going in for a radical debulking surgery as they believed the cancer had spread.
 The next day I was diagnosed with Germ Cell Yolk Sac ovarian cancer.

 After going through chemotherapy, I had an operation to remove the bad ovary, lymph and Fallopian tube in December 2020, just before Christmas.
 It was very painful but I was well looked after and managed to leave hospital on Christmas Eve.

 I couldn’t have got through it without the amazing nurses and doctors who have looked after me, as well as all my family and friends, who have been my rocks.

 Do you know the four main symptoms of ovarian cancer?
-90% of women don't.
-Click here to find out how you can help raise awareness.
+Only 10% of women do.

 You can help us change that - In Emma's Name, share this vital information and do something amazing for women in 2023.